Al-un/al-un.fr/blog/content/articles/wip/vue-styling.md

 ### Attach styling to component: `src/components/`, `src/layouts/` and `src/views/`

 This might sound obvious right?
 Especially considering the SFC (Single File Component) syntax.
-That being said, then another conventions come in: component folder structure.
-Again, to avoid headaches, I like the Nuxt.js approach:
+That being said, then another convention comes in: component folder structure.
+For this matter, I like the Nuxt.js approach:

 - `src/views/`, or `src/pages/` to use Nuxt naming convention, for components connected to a route.
 Views should keep styling as minimal as possible, delegating to components or layout as much as possible.
 Think components as indivisible UI blocks and layouts as canvas.
-The only remaining buffer is the positioning of each components.
+The only remaining buffer is the positioning of each components, relatively to each others.
 - `src/layouts/` for components organizing the overall layouts of Views.
-Those components are often expected to be used once per view such as application headers, navigation menus or footers.
+Regarding components which are only used in Layout, such as application headers, navigation menus or footers, they can either live in this folder or `src/components/layouts`.
 - `src/components/` for the non-views, non-layouts components.

----

 ### `src/styles/`: general styling folder

-Any styling not embedded in Single File Components is stored in a _styles/_ folder.
-Single File Components files are, for most projects, spread over three folders:

-- _views/_ for components connected to a route.
-Views should keep styling as minimal as possible, delegating to SFC in the two other folders.
-- _layouts/_ for components organizing the overall layouts of _views_.
-Those components are often expected to be used once per view such as application headers, navigation menus or footers.
-This folder is inspired by [Nuxt layouts folder](https://nuxtjs.org/docs/2.x/directory-structure/layouts).
-A layout can be used in [nested routing](https://router.vuejs.org/guide/essentials/nested-routes.html).
-- _components/_ for the non-views, non-layouts components.

-### Styles/ folder content

-The _styles/_ folder structure is simplified from the 7-1 pattern ([link to sass-guidelin.es](https://sass-guidelin.es/#the-7-1-pattern)): The _components/_, _layout/_ and _pages/_ folders are not required as styling is expected to be located, respectively, in _components/_, _layouts/_ and _views/_.
+Any styling not embedded in Single File Components is stored in a _src/styles/_ folder.
+The _src/styles/_ folder structure is simplified from the 7-1 pattern ([link to sass-guidelin.es](https://sass-guidelin.es/#the-7-1-pattern)): The _components/_, _layout/_ and _pages/_ folders are not required as styling is expected to be located, respectively, in _src/components/_, _src/layouts/_ and _src/views/_.

 _abstract/_ folder has sub-folder representing a SASS feature.
-Each sub-folder content is re-exported in an `_index.scss` thanks to the [`@forward`](https://sass-lang.com/documentation/at-rules/forward) at-rule.
+Each sub-folder content is re-exported via an `_index.scss` thanks to the [`@forward`](https://sass-lang.com/documentation/at-rules/forward) at-rule.
 As _abstract/_ must not contain any effective styling, it is safe to import a whole sub-folder such as `@use "../mixins"`.
+In my projects, we had no need of SASS namespacing.

 The _index.scss_ re-exporting model can be applied to the _base/_ and _vendors/_ folders as long as there is no conflict in import order.

 Finally, there are two files at the root of _styles/_ folder:

 - `_imports.scss` aimed at being handled by `sass-loader` as data.
 If your project has been built up with Vue CLI, you change configure it in the [`vue.config.js`](https://cli.vuejs.org/config/#css-loaderoptions).
 As-of `sass-loader 10.x`, the data key is [`additionalData`](https://webpack.js.org/loaders/sass-loader/#additionaldata).
-- `main.scss` aimed at being imported in the `main.js`
+- `main.scss` aimed at being imported in the `main.js`.
+A good example for the `main.scss` use-case is to import all `base/` content including CSS resets, your typography rules or some application-wide CSS styling.

 ### Example